ramonbouckaert/avif-convert/README.md

 Just like `avifenc`, `avifconvert` handles EXIF and XMP metadata properly.

+Alongside `avifconvert`, this project also provides a `avifconvertwatch` tool that can be used to watch a directory for new files and convert them to AVIF format automatically.
+This is useful for integrating into workflows where images are added to a directory.
+I use it on my NAS along with [PhotoSync](https://www.photosync-app.com/) to convert incoming images after upload.

+In addition, JNI binding are provided, but they are untested.

 This is not a drop-in replacement for `avifenc`, nor is it a very mature project.
 Many things won't work.
 Use at your discretion.

 ## Build